bennkeel/bennkeel.github.io/_dataprojects/2022-12-01-amsterdamZestimate.md

   - /amsterdam/building.jpg
 ---

-Project at the University of Pennsylvania, Fall 2022
+Project at the University of Pennsylvania, Fall 2022.
+Collaboration between myself, Ann Zi'an Zhang, and Tom Yuhao Sun.

 One of the most common ways people interface with housing data and forecast models these days is through Zillow's Zestimate.
 Active price estimates allow all of Zillow's users to see what works best for their own budget, saving them research time.
 This tool can be applied beyond home prices and curious shoppers for a use case like Airbnb rental estimation while using the same fundamentals.
 But beyond just curiosity, why look at short term rentals?